mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 .. image:: ../_static/vector_analysis/043.png
    :align: center

-In the plugin panel, click on the :guilabel:`Capture Point` button next to the :guilabel:`Start` field:
+* In the plugin panel, click on the :guilabel:`Capture Point` button next to the :guilabel:`Start` field:

 .. image:: ../_static/vector_analysis/044.png
    :align: center

-Then click somewhere in Barrydale.
-Next, use the :guilabel:`Capture Point` button next to the :guilabel:`Stop` field and capture a point somewhere in Bonnievale.
+* Click somewhere in Barrydale.
+* Use the :guilabel:`Capture Point` button next to the :guilabel:`Stop` field and capture a point somewhere in Bonnievale.

-Now click on the :guilabel:`Calculate` button to see the solution:
+* Click on the :guilabel:`Calculate` button to see the solution:

 .. image:: ../_static/vector_analysis/045.png
    :align: center